Robust discrete choice models with t-distributed kernel errors

 Robust statistical models are less sensitive to outliers than standard ``non-robust'' models \citep{gelman2013bayesian}.
 Heavy-tailed distributions such as the t-distributions are an appealing choice for enhancing the robustness of statistical models \citep{gelman2006data, lange1989robust}.
 Compared to the Gaussian distribution, the t-distribution has one more parameter, called the degrees of freedom (DOF) parameter, which controls the heavy-tailedness of the distribution and moderates outliers.

 There are several pertinent examples of outlier robust models that are based on t-distributions.
-In the context of generalised linear models, \citet{liu2004robit} proposes the binary robit model, which is built on a t-distribution with unknown degrees of freedom (DOF), as a robust alternative to logistic and probit regression models.
+In the context of generalised linear models, \citet{liu2004robit} proposes the binary robit model, which is based on a t-distribution with unknown degrees of freedom, as a robust alternative to logistic and probit regression models.
 Furthermore, \citet{ding2014bayesian} constructs a robust Heckman selection model using the t-distribution as kernel error distribution. \citet{jiang2016robust} formulate Heckman selection and multivariate robit models based on t-distributions with different marginal DOF.
 However, robust multinomial choice models with heavy-tailed kernel error distributions have received limited attention.

 Researchers have proposed various departures from standard kernel error distributions for multinomial choice models \citep[also see][for a review]{paleti2019discrete}, including generalised extreme value \citep{mcfadden1978modeling}, heteroskedastic extreme value \citep{bhat1995heteroscedastic}, negative exponential \citep{alptekinouglu2016exponomial, daganzo1979multinomial}, negative Weibull \citep{castillo2008closed}, generalised exponential \citep{fosgerau2009discrete} and q-generalised reverse Gumbel \citep{chikaraishi2016discrete} kernel error distributions, additive combinations of Gumbel and exponential error terms \citep{del2016class}, a class of asymmetric distributions \citep{brathwaite2018asymmetric} and copulas with Gumbel marginals \citep{del2020choice}.
 However, none of these advancements aim at enhancing robustness while also admitting flexible substitution patterns and heteroskedasticity.